This post may contain affiliate links. Please see our disclosure policy.

 • Air fry at 400 degrees F for 20 minutes.
 Flip chicken drumsticks halfway through the cooking time.

-• Chicken will be done when it is golden brown and crispy, and when an instant read meat thermometer reaches an internal temperature of 165 degrees F.
+• Chicken will be done when it is golden brown and crispy, and when an instant read meat thermometer reaches an internal temperature of 175° F. The chicken drumsticks are safe to eat at 165°F, but cooking them a bit longer is recommended to fully tenderize dark meat.

 Notes